 Why Newly Recovering Addicts are Vulnerable

 Heroin addicts are most vulnerable when leaving treatment for two reasons.
 First, their tolerance is low.
 Second, they seek out the same amount of heroin that they’re used to.
 This is what can lead to a deadly overdose.
-The heroin is too much for the body to handle and it suppresses breathing, possibly leading to death.
+The heroine is too much for the body to handle and it suppresses breathing, possibly leading to death.

 According to one study, it was found that those who had completed a 28-day rehab with full detoxification had extremely high death rates compared to those who had not completed the full 28 days.
 Because the latter group had not lost their tolerance, they had lower death rates.